-Panel debates on these themes with Jonathan Simons (Policy Exchange), John David Blake (Harris Foundation), Bill Lucas, Laura McInerney and Tim Oates begin on Transcript Page 15; explore at your own pace with the Virtual Summit Experience (click to buy with Paypal)
+Panel debates on these themes with Jonathan Simons (Policy Exchange), John David Blake (Harris Foundation), Bill Lucas, Laura McInerney and Tim Oates begin on Transcript Page 15; explore at your own pace with the Virtual Summit Experience (request more information from this contact page)

 SESSION 2: Stakeholder Roles and Perspectives

 Chris McShane: Representing the teaching profession and school leadership- Chris courageously stepped up to speak when Ros McMullen had to pull out.
 He began with concern around public services being used as a tool by career politicians creating a pace of policy change that confuses the profession, leading to anger and certainly fears.
 Narrowing the curriculum is necessary to meet EBacc targets, though he called for the teaching profession to act as a safeguard.
 Parents don’t feel informed or part of the discussion and are no longer sure what to do for the best.
 An image problem has created a teacher recruitment problem, leading to a problem for students; our major stakeholders.
 Core budgets are not being protected and political interference, instead of support, has become normal.
 Despite these challenges, Chris described the richness of ‘life without levels’ debates and expressed hope we’ll not rush to answers, but take time to consider where we are, what we’re doing and what we want to achieve.